johnd959/CPRG304-Assignment1/ReadMe.txt

 -- Make sure you have Java Runtime Environment (JRE) installed on your system.
 You can download it from Oracle's official website.

--- Download the 'sort.jar' file from the submission files.
+-- Download the 'Assignment1.jar' file from the submission files.